-Paul Ogier is an artist and photographer.
-Born in South Auckland, New Zealand, he holds an MVA from the University of Sydney and is a current PhD candidate at the UNSW Art & Design, Sydney.
-His work was included in the touring exhibition Black Mist, Burnt Country.
+Paul Ogier was born in South Auckland, New Zealand.
+He holds an MVA from the University of Sydney and a PhD from the University of New South Wales, Sydney, Australia.
+His recent work was included in the Australian touring exhibition Black Mist, Burnt Country.
 His photographs question colonialism, nature and the cultural perils of dangerous thinking.
-His work is held in public and private collections in Australia.
-His studio is in Brooklyn, New York.
+His work is held in public and private collections in Australia and New Zealand.
+His studio is in Connecticut, United States—New England.

 When people look at my pictures I want them to feel the way they do when they want to read a line of a poem twice. ― Robert Frank